tempestphp/markdown/README.md

 # Fast and extensible Markdown in PHP

-`tempest/markdown` is a Markdown parser written in PHP.
-It's designed to be fast and extensible, and has a bunch of additional features built-in like code highlighting, table and div support, extended markup, and frontmatter support.
+`tempest/markdown` is a Markdown parser for server-side Markdown parsing with PHP.
+It's designed to be fast and extensible, and has a bunch of extended Markdown features built-in like code highlighting, table and div support, responsive images, and frontmatter support.

 > [!IMPORTANT]
 > This package is still a work in progress!
 Feel free to open issues.